-In the world of media buying, we borrow a lot of terminology from the world of finance.
+The world of media buying borrows a lot of terminology from the world of finance.
 At many agencies, for instance, the Media Buying Teams have rebranded themselves as “Digital Investment Teams.”
 And this got us thinking – if we’re going to borrow vocabulary from the bankers, maybe we should also borrow some of their ideas.
 After all, for better or for worse, many of the smartest people on our fair planet work in financial services.

 So, where to start?
 Well, why don’t we start with the smartest investor of all time, Warren Buffet.
 Have you ever wondered how Mr. Buffet has gotten so fantastically rich?

 Individual Contributors (aka ICs) are the most under-valued audience in all of media.
 By Individual Contributors, we mean “junior” professionals in an organization.
-IT Specialists, Account Executives, Software Engineers.
-These are the foot-soldiers of Corporate America, the ones who don’t manage big teams, but end up doing a lot of the actual work.
+Think IT Specialists, Account Executives, Software Engineers.
+These are the foot soldiers of Corporate America, the ones who don’t manage big teams but end up doing a lot of the actual work.

 The vast majority of B2B marketers are hell-bent on never reaching Individual Contributors.
 Most of our clients go to great lengths to exclude these types of audiences from their media buys, focusing instead on the C-Suite or Senior Managers.
 Among all the impressions served by our enterprise technology clients, for example, only 24% of ads are served to ICs.